rockycookie/cisco-certs/note/Device/Configuration/Time/NTP.md

 ```
 - The device acts only as an NTP server, never client
 - The device gets its time information from the internal clock on itself
+- stratum level
+    - 0: most accurate
+    - 7: default
+    - 15: least accurate, 15 hops away from the source of truth

 ### NTP Client/Server Mode
 ```